Dereklee0312/custom_chad/README.md

 V. When re-entering neovim, do:
 > `:PackerSync`
 This will ensure that the new custom configs overwrite the nvchad core features.

+# Main features explanation

+### LEADER KEY in Neovim is 'Space'

+## Telescope
+Telescope is one of the core features of neovim in general.
+- It is responsible for file browsing.
+- It can show a preview of the file.
+- Can search throughout the files according to words.

+To display all the keymaps that have been set in normal mode:
+> <leader>-tk

+To preview themes and change:
+> <leader>-th

+To open file explorer and search based on file name:
+> Alt-r

+To open file explorer and search based on word in the file:
+> Alt-f